MrRedIsBack/FileStats/README.md

 # FileStats
-Get the information for any file or folder and compare them.
-Line count, sizes, file types.
+You can compare folders or files of any type and the information will be displayed in a pie chart using matplotlib library.
+The different information you can get is: Folder line counts, folder sizes, different file types inside the folder, file line count, file sizes